About Us

 The woman who taught internet strangers to actually care for one another

-In 1989, a graduate pupil named Stacy Horn started an internet community.
-This became before the World Wide Web, while “online” still meant a Bulletin Board System, or BBS, a text window you dialed at the cellphone and paid for with the aid of the hour.
-Such communities once numbered inside the tens of hundreds, controlled by using gadget operators with a scope of regional and subcultural interests as diverse as something online today: laptop hobbyist way of life, courting, politics, and, of course, Star Trek.
+In 1989, a graduate student named Stacy Horn started an internet community.
+This occurred before the World Wide Web, while “online” still meant a bulletin board system, or BBS, a text window you dialed on the cellphone and paid for with the aid of the hour.
+Such communities once numbered in the tens of thousands, controlled by gadget operators with a scope of regional and subcultural interests as diverse as something online today: laptop hobbyist way of life, courting, politics, and Star Trek.
 Since Stacy lived in New York, she named her BBS Echo—the “East Coast Hang-Out.”

-Founded before the primary net browser, Echo nonetheless exists these days, nurturing a small however devoted own family of customers.
-This makes it most of the oldest continuously operating online groups in records.
-It has completed this repute by retaining its head down: Although she received offers, Stacy by no means offered, franchised, or bought commercials.
+Founded before the primary net browser, Echo nonetheless exists, nurturing a small but devoted family of customers.
+This makes it one of the oldest continuously operating online groups in history.
+It has completed this reputation by retaining its head down: Although she received offers, Stacy by no means offered, franchised, or bought commercials.
 She by no means indulged the myth of a moneymaking, bubble-era IPO.
-She never even made the jump to the web, leaving Echo outdoor of time: It remains Unix-primarily based, a textual content-most effective global on hand most effective to those who have sent away for login data that Stacy issues, along with a welcome letter, with the aid of put up.
+She never even made the jump to the web, leaving Echo outside of time: It remains Unix-primarily based, a textual content-most effective global on hand most effective to those who have sent away for login data that Stacy issues, along with a welcome letter, with the aid of put up.

 Stacy Horn’s tale is an antidote to modern-day digital life.
 Silicon Valley’s fable-makers have rarely paid interest to scrappy network developers like her.
-Rather, they’ve sold us on serial entrepreneurship—on founders whose economic successes justify our cultural obsession with so-called “unicorn” startups, frequently and not using a clear pathway to sustainability past aggregating users and clout.
+Rather, they’ve sold us on serial entrepreneurship—on founders whose economic successes justify our cultural obsession with so-called “unicorn” startups, frequently, and not using a clear pathway to sustainability past aggregating users and clout.
 Echo represents a misplaced vision of social media.
-If Facebook, Instagram, and Twitter are huge social, then Echo is small social.
-It’s additionally simply what we need proper now.
+If Facebook, Instagram, and Twitter are huge social networks, then Echo is a small social network.
+It’s additionally simply what we need right now.

 internet

-While women best made up a 10th of the online populace, Echo’s user base changed into 40% girls.
-On its internet site, a banner study: “Echo has the highest population of ladies in cyberspace.
+While women made up a 10th of the online population, Echo’s user base changed to 40% girls.
+On its website, there is a banner study: “Echo has the highest population of ladies in cyberspace.
 And none of them will give you the time of day.”
-Stacy made Echo membership free for girls for a whole year.
-She created personal areas on Echo in which women should speak amongst themselves and record times of harassment.
-She spoke to girls’ organizations about the net; She taught Unix courses out of her apartment because a lack of technical knowledge could no longer restrict users from enjoying a computer-mediated conversation.
+Stacy made the Echo membership free for girls for a whole year.
+She created personal areas on Echo where women should speak amongst themselves and record times of harassment.
+She talked to girls’ organizations about the net.
+She taught Unix courses outside her apartment because a lack of technical knowledge could no longer restrict users from enjoying computer-mediated conversations.

 In brief, Stacy executed close to gender parity on an almost completely male-ruled internet because she cared sufficiently to make it so.
-For many in tech, being concerned means worrying about: investing, without the immediate promise of remuneration, within the pursuit of constructing something “insanely fantastic,” as Steve Jobs once said.
-It is a way of risking balance and sanity on the way to change the sector.
-But what Stacy’s legacy represents is being concerned of every other sort: not best caring about however being concerned for.
-It is that this 2d kind of worrying that has been misplaced in our age of large social.
+For many in tech, being concerned means investing, without the immediate promise of remuneration, to construct something “insanely fantastic,” as Steve Jobs once said.
+It is a way of risking balance and sanity to change the sector.
+But what Stacy’s legacy represents is being concerned with every other sort: not best caring about, but being concerned for.
+This 2d kind of worry has been misplaced in our age of a large society.

 Moderators are a key part of this courting.
-Stacy was a founder-moderator: a combination of tech help and sheriff who concept deeply approximately choices affecting the lives of her customers.
-She baked those values into the community: Every conversation on Echo turned into moderated by using a male and a lady “host,” who were customers who, in alternate for waived subscription expenses, set the tone of dialogue and watched for abuse.
+Stacy was a founder-moderator: a combination of tech help and sheriff who deeply conceptualized choices that affected the lives of her customers.
+She baked those values into the community: Every conversation on Echo was moderated by using a male and a lady “host,” who were customers who, in exchange for waived subscription expenses, set the tone of dialogue and watched for abuse.

-Like any party host, it turned into their own home they safeguarded.
-In The Virtual Community: Homesteading at the Electronic Frontier, an early ebook about the online network, Howard Rheingold files such hosts all around the early net, from a French BBS whose paid “amateurs” were culled from its most energetic customers to the hosts on Echo’s West Coast counterpart, The WELL.
+Like any party host, they turned their own home into they safeguarded space.
+In The Virtual Community: Homesteading at the Electronic Frontier, an early ebook about the online network, Howard Rheingold profiles such hosts all around the early net, from a French BBS whose paid “amateurs” were culled from its most energetic customers to the hosts on Echo’s West Coast counterpart, The WELL.
 “Hosts are the humans,” he wrote, who “welcome freshmen, introduce humans to each other, ease up after the visitors, initiate dialogue, and cut up fights if important.”
 Like any celebration host, it turned into their very own home they safeguarded.

-Today the function of moderators has been modified.
-Rather than deputized individuals of our personal community, they’re a precarious group of workers at the front strains of digital trauma.
-The raw feed of flagged Facebook content material is impossible for the common user: a parade of violence, pornography, and hate speech.
-According to a current Bloomberg article, YouTube moderators are encouraged to work just a few hours at a time and have got admission to no-name psychiatry.
-Contract workers in India and the Philippines work some distance eliminated from the content they mild, struggling to use international recommendations to a multiplicity of cultural contexts.
+Today, the function of moderators has been modified.
+Rather than deputized individuals of our community, they’re a precarious group of workers at the front strains of digital trauma.
+The raw feed of flagged Facebook content is impossible for the common user: a parade of violence, pornography, and hate speech.
+According to a current Bloomberg article, YouTube moderators are encouraged to work just a few hours at a time and have been admitted to no-name psychiatry.
+Contract workers in India and the Philippines work some distance, are excluded from the content they need, and struggle to use international recommendations in diverse cultural contexts.

-No depend on which you’re located; it’s not clean to be a moderator.
-The info of such practices is “routinely hidden from public view, siloed inside companies and dealt with as alternate secrets and techniques,” as Catherine Buni and Soraya Chemaly note in 2016 have a look at moderation for The Verge.
-They’re one of Silicon Valley’s many hidden workforces: Platforms like Facebook, Instagram, and Twitter thrive on the invisibility of such exertions, which makes users feel safe sufficient to keep enticing—and sharing non-public records—with the platform.
+No, it depends on your location; being a moderator is not clean.
+The info of such practices is “routinely hidden from public view, siloed inside companies and dealt with as alternate secrets and techniques,” as Catherine Buni and Soraya Chemaly noted in 2016 in a look at moderation for The Verge.
+They’re one of Silicon Valley’s many hidden workforces: Platforms like Facebook, Instagram, and Twitter thrive on the invisibility of such exertions, which makes users feel safe enough to keep enticing and sharing non-public records with the platform.
 To sell satisfied locations online, we are outsourcing the sadness to other humans.

-How did we forestall being concerned approximately the groups we created?
+How did we forestall being concerned about the groups we created?
 This is partially a query of scale.
 With mass adoption comes the mass visibility of brutality, and the offshore people and coffee-wage agreement people who mild the fundamental social media platforms cycle out fast, traumatized through visions of beheadings and sexual violence.
-But it’s also a design desire engineered to make us care about social systems by concealing from our folks that care about them.
-Put sincerely; we’ve got fractured care.
+But it’s also a design desire engineered to make us care about social systems by concealing from our folks who care about them.
+Put sincerely, we’ve got fractured care.

 Geneva A. Crawford